 The Black Oystercatcher is the charismatic, signature bird of rocky intertidal, one of California’s and the west coast’s iconic habitats.
-Commonly seen yet globally rare, there is no mistaking its bright orange beak or distinctive call.
+Commonly seen yet globally rare, there is no mistaking the bright orange beak or distinctive call of California's only year-round resident rocky intertidal bird.
+It can be seen prying limpets, mussels, and other sea life from dynamic Pacific shoreline.
 There are thought to be no more than 12,000 of these birds ranging from the Aleutian Islands through Baja.
-The species is utterly dependent on rocky intertidal habitats, plying limpets, snails, mussels and other invertebrates from marine terraces and rocky shorelines.

 In response to this need, and to capitalize on the robust citizen science capacity in our coastal chapters, in 2011 Audubon California conducted the first-ever survey of Black Oystercatcher in California.
+This effort culminated in the publication of a paper titled A First Population Assessment of Black Oystercatcher in California, available here.
+Protocols were adapted from the Oregon Fish and Wildlife Service monitoring program, which includes the results of five years of citizen science monitoring in Oregon.
 Over 150 dedicated participants drawn from coastal chapters and from agencies found more Oystercatchers in just a part of our state’s suitable habitat, than were previously estimated for the state as a whole.
 Over 1300 birds and over 170 nests were detected.
-We conservatively estimate an overall state population of at least 4000 individuals on the coast and in the Channel Islands, with the previous estimate at just 888 individuals.
-This combined with high densities of breeding Oystercatchers in certain areas has shone light on the importance of California to the species.
+This result combined with high densities of breeding Oystercatchers in certain areas has shone light on the importance of California to the species.

-In 2012 an additional >60 surveyors are tracking Oystercatcher reproductive success at 81 nests from Mendocino to Morro Bay.
-This information will create a more complete baseline assessment, and help to understand the conservation status and trajectory of the species here.
+Since 2012 an additional >60 surveyors have tracked Oystercatcher reproductive success annually at 80-100 nests from Mendocino to Morro Bay, finding variable nest success.
+Audubon is also tracking the status of Oystercatchers in a subset of California's new marine reserves as part of the state's Marine Reserve Monitoring Enterprise.
+This information will create a more complete baseline assessment, and help to understand the conservation status and trajectory of the species in California.
 There may be more Oystercatchers here than had been thought, but the threats are real and growing: sea level rise, ocean acidification, and increased recreational and commercial use of coastal areas.
-Audubon will use the science generated by survey participants to create informed list of conservation best practices to disseminate to a broad audience of coastal managers and users.

 You can help Oystercatchers by watching and listening for their alarm calls in the spring and summer, when they nest on rocks, islets, and sometimes mainland areas.
 Leave the immediate area where they are likely defending their nest and brood.
 Tell others about oystercatchers and how to protect them.
+Share our fact sheet.
+Learn more by viewing Audubon's field guide for this species.
 And just enjoy this handsome, territorial marine shorebird!